tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/syllabus/index.md

 ### Absence policy

 You can miss up to 4 lectures; after that, your enrollment in the job placement program is forfeit.
-I don't recommend missing any, as we will be moving very fast.
+I don't recommend missing any lectures, as we will be moving very fast.

 ### Late homework policy

 Your homework is due by 6 AM on the day it is due.
 After that, it is late.
+If you regularly turn in your assignments late, your enrollment in the job placement program is forfeit.

-I would rather see a solid attempt on time than a complete assignment late.
-Solid attempts are not considered late.
+I would rather see a solid incomplete attempt on time than a complete assignment late.
+Solid incomplete attempts turned in on time are not considered late.

 ### Honor code

 You are expected to do your own work.
-You should use all resources available to you, including open-source code, but copy and pasting open-source code is
+You should use all resources available to you, including open-source code, but copy-pasting open-source code is
 prohibited: you should use it only for inspiration or as a library in a bigger project.